STEP 1: Do Your Homework Before Buying Income Properties

 One of the most common mistakes made by home buyers is to start searching before arranging financing.
 However, this error has caused untold heartache when buyers find they can’t afford the dream home they’ve found.
 This same principle applies to buying rental properties.
 Before shopping for your new rental property, be sure to talk with a bank about how much you can afford to buy.
 There are numerous different paths to real estate financing so be sure to weigh all your financing options before making your choices.
 To begin, click here.

-Step Four: Start Shopping For a Rental Property
+Step 4: Start Shopping For a Rental Property or Package

 Now comes the exciting part!
 There are a lot of great ways that you can get find rental property.
 Begin by contacting a seasoned broker from The Orange Group and sharing your rental property criteria with us.
 We can help you find the best properties that meet your qualifications.